nithishbn/MotifFinder/README.md

 Gibbs Sampler is an algorithm that iteratively searches for the best set of motifs in a set of sequences and throws out motifs at random until all iterations are finished.

-`motif_finder.exe -i promoters.fasta -e 4 -k 10 -o promotifs.txt gibbs -t 100 -r 100`
+`motif_finder -i promoters.fasta -e 4 -k 10 -o promotifs.txt gibbs -t 100 -r 100`

 ### Randomized Motif Search

 Randomized Motif Search is an algorithm that iteratively searches for the best set of motifs in a set of sequences and throws out motifs at random until the score cannot be improved anymore.

-`motif_finder.exe -i promoters.fasta -e 4 -k 10 -o promotifs.txt randomized -r 100`
+`motif_finder -i promoters.fasta -e 4 -k 10 -o promotifs.txt randomized -r 100`

 ### Median String

 Median String is an algorithm that checks the hamming distance from each kmer from each sequence and returns the minimized kmer from all strings.
 This algorithm is incredibly slow but can result in very accurate but short kmers.
 Be warned when using large k values.

-`motif_finder.exe -i promoters.fasta -e 4 -k 8 -o promotifs.txt median`
+`motif_finder -i promoters.fasta -e 4 -k 8 -o promotifs.txt median`

+### Alignment

+If you wish to align the motifs you've generated back to the sequences from which they were generated to identify the highest locally scored motif over all sequences, you can run the same commands as above but with the `-a` flag

+`motif_finder -i promoters.fasta -e 4 -k 8 -o promotifs.txt randomized -r 100`

+This will generate alignments for the motifs after identifying the motifs.